Employee Feedback

 What Is Employee Feedback?

-Employee feedback is made up of recommendations, comments, compliments, instructions, and grades provided by managers to employees.
-This is in contrast to “reverse feedback”, (AKA upward feedback or feedback to managers), where employees comment on managers.
+Employee feedback is made up of recommendations, comments, compliments, criticisms, instructions, and grades provided by managers to employees.
+This is in contrast to other types of employee feedback, such as “reverse feedback”, (AKA upward feedback or feedback to managers), where employees comment on managers.

 Learning and development initiatives also require employee feedback.
 Before, during, and after an L&D program, HR relies heavily on direct managers to assess employee performance, attitude toward learning, and skill requirements.